toddbranch/ECE382/notes/L1/index.md

     - Late Policy
     - Course Text (optional!)
         - The information you need is in the datasheets, but they aren't always user friendly
-        - The book definitely gives you a more digestable explanation of a lot of the features / subsystems
+        - The book definitely gives you a more digestible explanation of a lot of the features / subsystems
         - If you didn't get the book, don't expect that I'll give you what it says in EI
 - Instructor policies:
     - Go over teaching schedule